morre95/NpgsqlWrapper/README.md

 # NpgsqlWrapper
-A short description about the project and/or client.
+This is a wrapper from Npgsql: [Npgsql](https://github.com/npgsql/npgsql)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites